OpenSettings/open-settings-docs/docs/v1/docs/skipping-initial-sync-consumer-guide.md

 ## Enabling Skipping of Initial Sync

-To enable this behavior, configure your **Consumer & Integration (C&I)** process, build your app, and set the configuration as follows:
+To enable this behavior, configure your **Continuous Integration (C&I) and Continuous Deployment (C&D)** process, build your app, and set the configuration as follows:

 ```csharp
 var openSettingsConfiguration = new OpenSettingsConfiguration(ServiceType.Consumer)